vaishnavi1401/docker-owncloud/README.md

 # docker-owncloud
-to build your owncloud in docker
+# to build your owncloud in docker

 steps:
+#
+install docker and docker-compose
+#
+clone docker-compose.yml file
+#
-install docker and docker-compose clone docker-compose.yml file run youw owncloud using:docker-compose up -d open :localhost:8080
+run your owncloud using:docker-compose up -d
+#
+open :localhost:8080